darkgallium/balkabits/README.md

 These programs allow to exchange between the two processes, via the covert channel, an arbitrary file.

 This program is based of [this code](https://github.com/clementine-m/cache_template_attacks) from Clémentine Maurice and IAIK.
+It was developped as part of the Side Channel attacks class at INSA Rennes by [collivie](https://github.com/collivie) and [darkgallium](https://github.com/darkgallium).

 ## Usage